cb-ci/ci-hahs/README.md

 The availability zone `us-east-1a` is references in the scripts.
 If you are on another one, please replace it.
-TODO: replace AT with a variable
+* TODO: replace AZ with a variable

 ## Option 1: Upgrade Controller from EBS to EFS using a EBS Snapshot volume